lino-framework/book/docs/dev/rendering.rst

 .. _ui.renderer:

 ========================================
-Introduction to User Interface Renderers
+Introduction to Front end Renderers
 ========================================

-One of Lino's design goals is to make your applications user interface agnostic, i.e. independent of the choice of a user interface.
+One of Lino's design goals is to make your applications front end agnostic, i.e. independent of the choice of a front end.

-Our plan is that one day local system admins can opt to simply replace :mod:`lino.modlib.extjs` by another user interface (e.g. one with a less restrictive license).
+Our plan is that one day local system admins can opt to simply replace :mod:`lino.modlib.extjs` by another front end (e.g. one with a less restrictive license).
 For example :ref:`belref` (:mod:`lino_book.projects.belref`) is a Lino application which runs entirely on :mod:`lino.modlib.bootstrap3` and without ExtJS.
 The